S. C. Allen: Death and estate

 In his later years, he lost his vision and was dependent on family members for his mobility.
 When S. C. died in 1903, he left an estate valued at $2,454,464.59 (Hawaiian dollars).
 The bulk of it was left in trust to wife Bathsheba, Mark P. Robinson, Joseph O. Carter (confidant and legal advisor to Liliʻuokalani) and Paul Muhlendorf (VP of Allen & Robinson) and their heirs.
 His wife had unrestricted access to the use of the estate's assets.
 The individual bequests made in the will included immediate family and distant relatives, close friends and employees, and public institutions.

-S. C. and Bathsheba had no natural children of their own, but on November 12, 1877, they formally adopted George C. Allen (1868–1925), aka George F. Allen, aka George Clesson Fyfe Allen.
+S. C. and Bathsheba had no natural children of their own, but on November 12, 1877, they formally adopted George C. Allen (1868–1925), George F. Allen, a.k.a.
+George Clesson Fyfe Allen.
 In his will, S. C. nullified the adoption, leaving him $1 and disinheriting him from any claim to the estate.
 Citing George as having been in non-adherence to the signed Articles of Adoption, George was asked to sign a legal document relinquishing his rights to the estate.

 Port Allen on Kauai was originally named ʻEleʻele Landing.
 In 1909, terminal owner Kauai Railway renamed it for Allen.